Neph-dev/october_backend/docs/AI_API.md

 # AI/RAG API Documentation

 The AI API provides intelligent question-answering capabilities using Retrieval-Augmented Generation (RAG) powered by OpenAI.
-Users can ask natural language questions about defense companies and get AI-generated responses based on the latest news articles and company information.
+Users can ask natural language questions about defense companies and get AI-generated responses based on the latest news articles, company information, and **web search results** for defense and aeronautics topics.

 ## Features

 - **Natural Language Processing**: Ask questions in plain English
 - **Retrieval-Augmented Generation**: Responses backed by real news articles
+- **Web Search Integration**: Automatic web search for defense/aeronautics topics when database context is insufficient
 - **Company Context**: Focus queries on specific companies
-- **Source Attribution**: See which articles were used to generate responses
+- **Source Attribution**: See which articles and web sources were used to generate responses
 - **Query Analysis**: Understand how questions are interpreted
 - **Confidence Scoring**: Assess the reliability of responses
+- **Defense-Focused**: Web search is restricted to defense and aeronautics topics only

 ## Prerequisites